nobu-maeda/n3xb/specs/peer-messaging/peer-messaging.md

 # n3xB Peer Messaging
+*See [Architecture](/specs/architecture/architecture.md) for where Peer Messaging fits in the overall n3xB protocol flow*

 n3xB standardizes how peer messaging can be conducted.
 Its is not mandatory for Trade Engines to use n3xB messaging schemes, but it is available.
 For n3xB Take Order Messages and Trade Response Messages, this is the assumed default.